 Water Systems Recognized for Community Fluoridation

-The Oklahoma State Department of Health (OSDH) announced today that 12 water systems have been awarded a Water Fluoridation Quality Award from the U.S. Centers for Disease Control and Prevention (CDC).
+The Oklahoma State Department of Health (OSDH) announced 13 water systems have been awarded a Water Fluoridation Quality Award from the U.S. Centers for Disease Control and Prevention (CDC).

 Community water fluoridation has been recognized by CDC as one of 10 great public health achievements of the 20th Century.
 CDC recommends water fluoridation as one of the most practical, cost-effective, equitable, and safe measures a community can take to prevent tooth decay and improve oral health.